artur749343/KruassanBot/README.md

 Bot Version alpha 0.1.0

 Questions:
-1. Why my bot on russian language? and why soo little functions on bot? my bot is not complete :(
+1. Why bot on russian language? and why soo little functions on bot? my bot is not complete :(

 How to use: